metanyx/metanyx/sdimage/README.md

 ```

-## Eject SD image, insert into LIME board, and boot
+## Eject SD image, insert into OlinuXino LIME board, and boot

 Your unit will obtain an address via DHCP over the ethernet port

-default username/password is : **root / metanyx** and SSH is listening on port 22
+default username/password is : **root / olimex** and SSH is listening on port 22

 Proceed to install metanyx to your unit via the [ansible-playbook](../ansible/README.md)